estherccoroneldev/estherccoroneldev/README.md

 ## 💼 What I bring to the table:

 - **End-to-End Mobile Development:** Expertise in the complete lifecycle of mobile application development, from front-end implementation (React Native | Expo) and API development (Node.js / Expressjs, PostgreSQL / SQLite, GraphQL / REST).
-- **CI/CD systems for Mobile:** Proven ability to design and implement Continuous Integration and Continuous Delivery pipelines, ensuring efficient and reliable software releases across platforms with CircleCI and Fastlane.
+- **App Distribution:** Proven ability to deploy mobile apps to the stores, and implement CI/CD pipelines, ensuring efficient and reliable software releases across platforms with CircleCI and Fastlane.
 - **Focus on User Experience:** Delivering intuitive and high-performance mobile applications.
 - **Problem-Solving Mindset:** A knack for tackling complex technical challenges and delivering effective solutions across the stack.
 - **Passion for Clean and Maintainable Code:** Writing well-structured, testable (Jest / Appium) and easily understandable code in both mobile and backend environments.